Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 let user = null;
 ```

-It means the developer has intentionally assigned “no value”.
+It means the developer intentionally assigned “no value”.

 Example: